solarmon/RGBtoHDMI/README.md

 * Optional delay on PiCLK signal
 * Support for FlashFloppy OSD

 **Note**: The optional delay circuit for the PiCLK signal does not seem to do anything, so it is redundant and not required.
+It will be removed from future versions.

 ## Amiga Denise DIP Adapter - With Pi Relocation